1904 Queensland state election

 Elections were held in the Australian state of Queensland on 27 August 1904 to elect the members of the state's Legislative Assembly.
 The Ministerial Party maintained government with the continued support of the Labour Party.

+This election used contingent voting, at least in the single-member districts.

+Five districts were two-seat districts - Mackay, Marlborough, North Brisbane, Rockhampton and South Brisbane.
+In the two-member constituencies, plurality block voting was used -- electors could cast two valid votes but were allowed to "plump".

 Key dates

 The elections were held on 27 August 1904.

 Background

 Resignation of the Philp government

 Robert Philp had been Premier since December 1899, and had been re-elected at the 1902 election.
 On 9 September 1903, the government put a bill for taxation proposals to the assembly, which was passed by a narrow margin of only two votes (33–31).
 With several Ministerialists voting against the proposals, Philp moved to adjourn the assembly.
 The following day, Philp announced he could no longer govern with self-respect, and had tendered his resignation to the Governor, Sir Herbert Chermside.
 Labour leader William Browne was sent for, and endeavoured to form a ministry, but on 15 September informed the Governor that he had been unable to do so.
 On Browne's recommendation, the assembly's Speaker, Arthur Morgan, was sent for and commissioned to form a government.